meithecatte/2klinux/README.md

-# 1Klinux
+# 2Klinux

-A Linux distribution that bootstraps from two sectors worth of binaries (and a pile of source code).
+A Linux distribution that bootstraps from four sectors worth of binaries (and a pile of source code).

 ## Assembling

 You'll need `yasm` or `nasm` installed.
-Run the `build.sh` script to generate a binary called `stage1`.
+Run the `build.sh` script to generate a binary called `stage0`.

 ## Creating a bootable drive